git-moss/ConvertWithMoss/README-FORMATS.md

 * PA1X/PA800/PA2X/PA3X/PA4X
 * Nautilus

 The format is documented in detail in the appendix of the respective parameter guides.
-The KMP format contains only 1 layer of a multisample, which means there are only key splits but no velocity layers.
+The KMP format contains only 1 layer of a multisample, which means there are only key splits but no groups.
 The file references several KSF files which contain the sample data for each key region.

 ## Korg wavestate/modwave